What is BEAST?

 Getting started with BEAST

-These tutorials use the graphical applications of BEAST to perform analyses using the provided example files:
+As an introduction to using BEAST we provide some basic introductory tutorials using the graphical applications of BEAST to perform analyses using provided example files.

 BEAST is descended from earlier work:

 Drummond AJ, Nicholls GK, Rodrigo AG & Solomon W (2002) Estimating mutation parameters, population history and genealogy simultaneously from temporally spaced sequence data.
 Genetics, 161, 1307-1320.

 Rambaut A (2000) Estimating the rate of molecular evolution: incorporating non-contemporaneous sequences into maximum likelihood phylogenies.
 Bioinformatics, 16, 395-399.